Under My Beautiful Flesh: unraveled

 Release date: Late fall 2018

 Some memories never leave you no matter how hard you try to expel them from your mind.
-A lifetime of them have pooled in a lake of toxic, stagnant water – dammed up by an infectious legacy which confines those recollections and therefore impeding them from flowing freely and enabling them to dissipate into a sea of forgiveness and rebirth.
+A lifetime of them has pooled in a lake of toxic, stagnant water – dammed up by an infectious legacy which confines those recollections and therefore impeding them from flowing freely and enabling them to dissipate into a sea of forgiveness and rebirth.
 For some time, those memories have been trying to drown me, and the only way I know how to save my life and let the contamination flow out of my soul is to tell you this story.

 I am no different than many of you - I trusted someone completely and took their words and actions to be truth.
 It took me four years of darkness trying to keep my head above those waters to realize I had allowed my life to fall into the hands of a psychopath.
 Do not be fooled as I had been by their charm - for they lack any real emotion or empathy for the train wreck their selfish and reckless actions leave behind, but only mimic those traits to suit their needs and narcissistic desires.
 After all, when the Devil comes to entice you for your soul – he/she doesn’t reveal the horns coming out of their heads.